 The Man Responsible for Changing the Name

-In January 2005 it was announced that Charlie Brown’s has new owners Trimaran Capital Partners has entered into a definitive agreement to purchase Charlie Brown’s, owner and operator of 54 full-service casual dining restaurants located in New Jersey, New York and Pennsylvania, from Castle Harlan.
+In January 2005, it was announced that Charlie Browns had new owners.
+Trimaran Capital Partners has entered into a definitive agreement to purchase Charlie Brown’s, owner and operator of 54 full-service casual dining restaurants located in New Jersey, New York, and Pennsylvania, from Castle Harlan.
 Members of Charlie Brown’s senior management team, headed by Russell D’Anton, continued in their current positions and will be investors in the transaction.
 The transaction, valued at $ 1 40 million, closed during the first quarter of 2005.

 Samuel Nicholas Borgese, President and CEO of CB Holding Corp., “After reviewing this single environment, we decided to convert The Trolley to The Office because the restaurant has all the physical attributes of that concept.”